Characters: The Dark Knight Saga Gotham City Administration

 - Race Lift: Loeb was actually a white man in the original comics.
 Now he's Colin MacFarlane, the opposite skin color.

 - Reasonable Authority Figure: One of the few cops who isn't excessively corrupt.

 "Maybe you'd like to see some excessive force!"

 "Don't suppose you want a taste?
 I just keep offering, thinking maybe some day you'll get wise."

 A highly corrupt cop and Gordon's partner.
 He works on Carmine Falcone's payroll, to the point where he acts as muscle for the mobster.

 - Beard of Evil: Not very well kept.

-- The Brute: He even offers Falcone to kill Rachel himself.
+- The Brute: He offers to kill Rachel himself.

 - Composite Character: Although he is named after a character from the comics (who is also a corrupt cop), and his personality is about the same, his appearance and manners is more indicative of Harvey Bullock.

 - Deadpan Snarker: Comments like "What, they don't like falafel?" come to mind.
 He doesn't care.